Intraoral Therapy

 BENEFIT

-Benefits from Intraoral Therapy are pain and tightness in face, head, jaw, neck or behind eyes are usually decreased, and range of motion and tracking of the jaw increased.
+Benefits from Intraoral Therapy are a decrease of pain and tightness in face, head, jaw, neck or behind eyes, and an increase of range of motion and tracking of the jaw.
 Dizziness, vertigo, ringing in ears, sinus and ear congestion can decrease.
-And quite oftenpain and stiffness in other areas of the body may seem to soften and release with no actual contact/massage on that specific area.
+And quite often pain and stiffness in other areas of the body may soften as the jaw softens.
+Lastly, when the nervous system is in fight or flight, the jaw often becomes clenched, As the jaw releases, the nervous system is able to regulate and return to a more rested, safe, well space.